Tacoma Housing Authority (THA) helps people pay for housing they find and rent from private owners.

 Tacoma Housing Authority (THA) has other programs besides the Housing Choice Voucher Program that help pay rent on a dwelling.
 THA usually manages these programs in partnership with other community agencies.

 THA has agreed to attach some of its vouchers to units in specific apartment buildings owned by for-profit or non-profit private owners.
-Doing this helps the owner get financing to build or renovate the housing, and makes some of the units in the building affordable for a long time, generally 15 years.
-If the building has market rate units, these arrangements provide a good mix of incomes among the families in the building.
 The assisted families pay the same rent that they would in the regular voucher program.

 Here are some of the apartment buildings or communities in Tacoma that offer THA Project-based vouchers: